%load_ext dotenv

 Method three: Convert your HTML

 Let’s say things are even more complicated.
-Here’s a look at the page songs featured in Season 1, Episode 3 of Grey’s Anatomy:
+Here’s a look at the songs from Season 1, Episode 3 of Grey’s Anatomy:

 There’s just so much there!
-Long classes, a million tags, just a ton of unnecessary information.
-Unlike last time, we’re going to take a few more steps to clean it up.
+Long classes, a million tags, just a ton of garbage.

 # Get the page